Despite the wane of the global COVID-19 pandemic, Parent Visitation at Camp Nicolet remains suspended until 2024.

 Your Camper’s Name

 P.O.
 Box 1359

-Eagle River, WI 54501
+Eagle River, WI 54521

-By following the packing list, your daughter should arrive at camp with everything she needs.
-In an effort to eliminate competition among campers and increased homesickness, we do not allow “care packages” of any kind, with the exception of those for a camper who has a birthday at camp.
-Small padded envelopes with books and magazines are allowed, but anything larger will be returned to the sender and the cost will be billed to your camp store account.
+By following the Packing List, your daughter should arrive at camp with everything she needs.
+In an effort to eliminate competition among campers and possibly homesickness, we don’t allow “care packages,” with the exception of those for a camper who has a birthday at camp.
+Small padded envelopes with books and magazines are allowed, but anything larger is returned to sender, and costs are billed to your camp store account.